rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 -   Which configuration files have you explicitly put code into?
     `indications.conf`? `smdi.conf`? etc.?

 I suggest writing these all down somewhere.
-It’s not critical to have *all* of them perfectly figured out at the start, you can always figure it out later via trial-and-error.
+It's not critical to have *all* of them perfectly figured out at the start, you can always figure it out later via trial-and-error.